BaseCase/bin/README.md

 2. Edit ~/.bashrc so that `CJB_BIN` points to the right path.

-3. Install Vundle for Vim: `git clone https://github.com/gmarik/vundle.git ~/.vim/bundle/vundle`
+3. Install Vundle for Vim: `git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim`

-4. Install all the Vundle plugins: in Vim, run `:BundleInstall`
+4. Install all the Vundle plugins: in Vim, run `:PluginInstall`

 ## adding a new dotfile
 Any file in this folder named "dot\_*" will be included in the install process.